samuelandersoncodes/a-ride-to-adapt/README.md

   - From the menu on the left select 'Pages'
   - From the source section drop-down menu, select the main branch.
   - Click 'Save'
+  - Refresh the page after a moment.
   - A live link will be displayed when published successfully.

 This is the live link ; https://samuelandersoncodes.github.io/a-ride-to-adapt/